BAK2K3/Tolstoybot/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Author
+## Contact
-My name is Benjamin Kavanagh, and I am an aspiring python developer.
 Please contact me at benjamin.a.kavanagh@gmail.com for any queries.